 If the market runs away from you when you’ve had a partial fill it’s very tempting to chase it, it’s very frustrating to be that close to a profitable purchase and miss out, but remember that markets fluctuate, and that it’s unlikely you’ve missed the last time the security will trade at that price.

 You can try to shave a few pennies off the ask price by offering a price between the bid and ask.
-If nothing happens you’ve lost nothing (unless the market moves against you), if you get a fill, or a partial fill you’ve saved some money.
+If nothing happens you’ve lost nothing (unless the market moves against you), if you get a fill or a partial fill you’ve saved some money.

 If you order is large from a dollar amount standpoint you should get some help to move your order.
 It’s not a good idea for you to break up your order into smaller pieces in hopes of not significantly moving the price.
-High frequency traders are very good at sniffing out attempts to do this.
+High-frequency traders are very good at sniffing out attempts to do this.
 For specifics on getting professional help moving large orders see “How to Trade ETFs Without Getting Fleeced”.

 An abnormally narrow spread suggests that someone other than a market maker is trying to beat the spread, offering a trade inside the bid / ask.
 If you’re tempted to take this trade check the level 2 quotes to see if your order size is greater than or equal to the size of your trade.
-If your order size exceed the listed liquidity you will likely experience a partial fill—not a big deal, but ultimately it might cost you some extra commissions.
+If your order size exceeds the listed liquidity you will likely experience a partial fill—not a big deal, but ultimately it might cost you some extra commissions.

-Unfortunately low volume ETPs are very susceptible to flash crashes.
+Unfortunately, low volume ETPs are very susceptible to flash crashes.
 One sloppy trader using a large market order can clean out the publically available liquidity in a few milliseconds, often dropping the bid price multiple percentage points.
 A market order is required to execute immediately so most hidden sources of liquidity can’t come into play.

 General market disruption, “fat finger” trades, and exchange software problems can also glitch ETP prices.